 If you’re looking to do some shopping in Chiang Mai, look no further than the Night Bazaar.
-The market is seemingly never ending, with rows and rows of vendors selling jewelry, souvenirs, clothing, artwork, homemade Thai food and anything else you could imagine!
+The market is seemingly never ending.
+There are rows and rows of vendors selling jewelry, souvenirs, clothing, artwork, homemade Thai food and anything else you could imagine!

 Chiang Mai Cabaret Ladyboy Show

-If you’re out and enjoying the Night Bazaar, why not stop by and witness the Chiang Mai Cabaret Show?
-You can find it in the Anusarn Market area of the Night Bazaar and 350 Baht ($11) will get you a ticket and an included drink.
+If you’re out enjoying the Night Bazaar, why not stop by and witness the Chiang Mai Cabaret Show?
+You can find it in the Anusarn Market area of the Night Bazaar.
+350 Baht, or $11, will buy you a ticket and an included drink.
 They mix in some humorous dances along with the normal ones so it’s a great place to have a laugh with some friends and sing along as the dancers light up the stage!

 Get a Thai massage